Becca-Bottens/history-project/pages/essay-01.md

 ## Introduction

+Price V. Fishback, William C. Horrace, and Shawn Kantor, in the article “Did New Deal Grant Programs Stimulate Local Economies?
+A Study of Federal Grants and Retail Sales During the Great Depression,” explains that centerpieces of the New Deal consisted of contrasting impacts of effectiveness in relief and recovery efforts.
+They support these explanations by demonstrating how the New Deal offers a unique opportunity to learn how federal expenditures can influence local economies.
+With this their purpose is to examine how the programs influenced retail sales as a general measure of economic activity in order to understand the individual impacts of the New Deal during the Great Depression.
+The authors write in a formal tone for academics.

 Here's some sample text, written in Markdown.
 In Markdown, any text with no empty lines between will become a paragraph.